iNUX-TUD/Teaching/README.md

 # Teaching
-Official repository of iNUX Project.
+Official repository of the iNUX Project.

-The teaching material can be found in [Lectures](Lectures).
+Teaching material can be found in [Lectures](Lectures).

 For creating new teaching material, please follow the guidlines and use the tools in [Toolbox](Toolbox).

+Open this project on myBinder: https://mybinder.org/v2/gh/iNUX-TUD/Teaching.git/HEAD {: .alert .alert-info .text-justify}